jgmartin/thoughts_on_rails/source/_posts/2012-11-23-getting-started-with-octopress.markdown

 git push heroku master
 {% endcodeblock %}

 And that's all there is to it.
-You can check out the [docs](http://octopress.org/docs/) to learn more.
+You can read the [docs](http://octopress.org/docs/) to learn more.
+You can also check out the complete source for this blog on [Github](https://github.com/jmartin2683/thoughts_on_rails).